DeadmanXXXII/GCP/README.md

 # GCP
-Certainly!
 Here is a comprehensive list of Google Cloud Platform (GCP) CLI commands using `gcloud`, organized by their functionality.
 This list covers a variety of GCP services and operations.

 ```markdown
 # Google Cloud CLI Commands